dennisbirch/dbbbuilder-swift/README.md

 - .intArray - Array of Integer types
 - .floatArray - Array of floating point numbers
 - .stringArray - Array of Strings
-- .dateArrat - Array of Dates
+- .dateArray - Array of Dates
 - .dbbObjectArray - Array of DBBTableObject subclass

 The dbbObject and dbbObjectArray members take an `objectType` argument in their initializers.
 This is a specific subclass type.